Your AdThrive dashboard is the central hub for all things pertaining to your AdThrive service. It's where you can:

 You’ll find the “Support” button at the bottom of every page in your dashboard.
 Click it to open a search box where you can search for topics and answers.
 If you can't find the answer you need, just click the “Contact us” button to submit a support ticket, and we’ll be in touch soon!

-The Earnings tab breaks down your ad performance data further, so you can view specific time frames and historical data for as long as your site has been with AdThrive.
+The Earnings Overview tab breaks down your ad performance data, so you can view specific time frames and historical data for as long as your site has been with AdThrive.

 The "Custom" option allows you to choose your own range of dates:

-Included on the Earnings tab is a handy 'Export Data' option so you can download the data on this tab straight to your computer!
-Just click the blue button in the top right corner.
+You can download your earnings data straight to your computer by clicking the blue "Export Data" button in the top right corner.

 The Earnings Overview widget shows your earnings and pageviews which you can view in graph or table format: